MicrosoftDocs/fabric-docs/docs/data-engineering/runtime.md

 | **Delta Lake**        | 2.2.0                               | 2.4.0                               |
 | **R**                 | 4.2.2                               | 4.2.2                               |

-Please visit [Runtime 1.1](./runtime-1-1.md) or [Runtime 1.2](./runtime-1-2.md) to explore details, new features, improvements, and migration scenarios for the specific runtime version.
+Visit [Runtime 1.1](./runtime-1-1.md) or [Runtime 1.2](./runtime-1-2.md) to explore details, new features, improvements, and migration scenarios for the specific runtime version.

 ## Fabric Optimizations

 In Microsoft Fabric, both the Spark engine and the Delta Lake implementations incorporate platform-specific optimizations and features.
-These features are designed to leverage native integrations within the platform.
+These features are designed to use native integrations within the platform.
 It's important to note that all these features can be disabled to achieve standard Spark and Delta Lake functionality.
 The Fabric Runtimes for Apache Spark encompass:
 1. The complete open-source version of Apache Spark.
 2. A collection of nearly 100 built-in, distinct query performance enhancements.
 These enhancements include features like partition caching (enabling the FileSystem partition cache to reduce metastore calls) and Cross Join to Projection of Scalar Subquery.
 3. Built-in intelligent cache.